Assembly line worker integration and balancing problem: Constructive Insertion Heuristic

 \subsection{Formal structure of the proposed algorithm}

-A formal description of the whole implemented heuristic is presented below.
+A formal description of the whole implemented heuristic is presented in Algorithm \ref{alg:formal}.
 It uses a given SALBP-1 solution as input as described in Section~\ref{step1}.
 Line division into segments described in Section~\ref{step2} is effected in lines 1-2 and in lines 20-21.
-The main loop of the algorithm occurs in lines 5-23: while there are workers to be assigned, each pair $(w\in W_a,s\in S_c)$ is tested by obtaining a complete solution with the procedure described in Section~\ref{step3} (line 11) and the best one (according to the criterium presented in Section~\ref{step4}) is selected (lines 12-15).
+The main loop of the algorithm occurs in lines 5-23: while there are workers yet to be assigned, each pair $(w\in W_a,s\in S_c)$ is tested by obtaining a complete solution with the procedure described in Section~\ref{step3} (line 11) and the best one (according to the criterion presented in Section~\ref{step4}) is selected (lines 12-15).